-Mics Price \$54 Mic Make/Model Superlux D112C Key Features Green Bullet 520DX knockoff.
-Though it doesn't sound quite as good, it's much cheaper and slightly easier to hold.
-A good starter mic for the price. \$159 Hohner Harp Blaster HB52 #1 PICK The new standard for a new mic.
-Easiest of all mics to hold, strong output, and good overall tone. \$189 BlowsMeAway Productions Bulletini Small mic (slightly too small for some) with strong output and best-in-class bass.
+Mics Price Mic Make/Model Key Features \$155 ^{Husky} Howler or Mini w/Red Devil Element #1 PICK Two comfortable mic sizes with the only new production element that sounds as good as vintage. \$159 Hohner Harp Blaster HB52 Easiest of all mics to hold, good output and overall tone. \$189 BlowsMeAway Productions Bulletini Small mic (slightly too small for some) with strong output and best-in-class bass.
 Add \$30 for volume control. \$289 BlowsMeAway Productions Custom Wood Mic Comfortable, lightweight mic with the same element as the Bulletini.
-You can also choose (for additional cost) vintage elements (commonly Astatic Crystal or Shure CR/CM). \$258 BlowsMeAway Productions Ultimate 57 Bullet-like tone with a powerful presence and bass response (especially with small amps).
-Best suited for more progressive/rock players and those who like to play through effects pedals (traditional blues players commonly don't prefer this mic).
-Take Bulletizer off and you have a vocal/instrument mic. \$349 Dyna-Mic Firebird #1 PICK (For Rack Playing) A great sounding (through PA and tube amp) microphone for rack playing that has a system that doesn't get in the way of your lips while playing.
+You can also choose (for additional cost) vintage elements (commonly Astatic Crystal or Shure CR/CM). \$349 Dyna-Mic Firebird #1 PICK (For Rack Playing) A great sounding (through PA and tube amp) microphone for rack playing that has a system that doesn't get in the way of your lips while playing.